release-it/release-it/docs/recipes/require-commits.md

 It is a good idea to verify things are working properly (e.g. by running tests) before releasing the project.
 However, the check enabled by `git.requireCommits` occurs after `hooks.before:init` (as the former is part of the Git plugin).
-In case time-consuming scripts are defined in `hooks.before:init` and things should be sped up, consider adding a custom shell script like this:
+In case time-consuming scripts are defined in `hooks.before:init` and things should be sped up, consider either moving the scripts to `hooks.after:init`, or adding a custom shell script like this:

 ```json
 {